alinaM99/A-Multi-Year-ML-Analysis-of-Developer-Experience-/data/README.md

 # Data

-The analysis uses data from the official [Stack Overflow Developer Survey](https://survey.stackoverflow.co/) for 2022, 2024 and 2025.
+This project uses the Stack Overflow Developer Survey datasets from 2022, 2024 and 2025.

 The original survey datasets are not included in this repository.

-The original survey datasets are not included in this repository.
+The official survey data can be accessed through the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/).

 The analysis uses harmonised survey data across multiple years to investigate developer experience through: